epctex-support/google-shopping-scraper/README.md

 Use the [AI Product Matcher](https://apify.com/equidem/ai-product-matcher?fpr=yhdrb)🔗.
 This AI model allows you to compare items from different web stores, identifying exact matches and comparing real-time data obtained via web scraping.

 With the AI Product Matcher, you can use scraped product data to monitor product matches across the industry, implement dynamic pricing for your website, replace or complement manual mapping, and obtain realistic estimates against your competition for upcoming promo campaigns.
-Most importantly, it is relatively easy to get started with (just follow [this guide](https://blog.apify.com/product-matching-ai-pricing-intelligence-web-scraping/)) and is able to **match thousands of product pairs**.
+Most importantly, it is relatively easy to get started with (just follow [this guide](https://blog.apify.com/product-matching-ai-pricing-intelligence-web-scraping/)) and can **match thousands of product pairs**.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/google-shopping-scraper/issues).